flyskywhy/textiot/README.md

 And, the result of `protoc --proto_path=./pb/protos --objc_out=./mobile/dist/ios/protos ./pb/protos/*` on Linux and macOS is different.

-So all will be built by `build.sh` on Linux except `mobile/dist/ios/protos` and `mobile/dist/ios/Mobile.framework/` by `build-ios.sh` on macOS.
+So all will be built by `build.sh` on Linux except `mobile/dist/ios/protos` and `mobile/dist/ios/Mobile.framework/` by `build-mac.sh` on macOS.

 #### suod apt install mingw-w64 gcc-arm-linux-gnueabihf

-#### [osxcross](https://github.com/tpoechtrager/osxcross) , can install it step by step ref to https://enigma-dev.org/docs/wiki/index.php?title=CrossCompileLinuxOSX

 #### Xcode on macOS